 Draw Sizes and Match Format

 All matches are best-of-three sets with standard tiebreak scoring.
-Unlike men’s Grand Slam matches, no best-of-five format is used.
+No best-of-five format is used at any level on the women’s tour.

 Surfaces and Scheduling